Expand All | Collapse All

 Dr. Seaquist is a clinical investigator interested in the complications of diabetes.
 Her research focuses on the effect of diabetes on brain metabolism, structure and function.
 She also directs the University of Minnesota site for the GRADE (Glycemia Reduction Approaches in Diabetes: A Comparative Effectiveness Study) Trials, and has an active clinical practice.

-Dr. Seaquist holds a bachelor's degree from Vassar College, Poughkeepsie, N.Y., and a medical degree from the University of Minnesota in Minneapolis.
+Dr. Seaquist holds a bachelor's degree from Vassar College, Poughkeepsie, New York, and a medical degree from the University of Minnesota in Minneapolis.

 Funding for clinical trial expenses, staff and salary support paid to the University of Minnesota, from the following companies: